alberdingk-thijm/dnd/content/wiki/characters/assassin.md

 An assassin with an 18 strength is able to roll a d100 for exceptional strength and consult the [strength table](./wiki/characters/ability-scores.md#strength-table-ii-ability-adjustments) for additional bonuses.
 For purposes of reducing or increasing an assassin's strength score, each percentile bracket counts as an additional point of strength: hence, an assassin with an 18/66 strength would become an assassin with an 18/01 strength upon losing one point of strength, or an assassin with an 18/76 strength upon gaining a point of strength (the exact percentile is irrelevant).

+Assassins with 17 constitution receive +3 hit points on each hit die.
+Assassins with 18 constitution receive +4 hit points on each hit die.

 As close quarters fighters, assassins benefit from a high constitution.

 ## Combat